IS YOUR UNCLE A SERIAL KILLER?

 NIJ papers on familial DNA policies and practices

-The Killers of L.A.
+Fewer Can Be Better The Killers of L.A.
 Proceed With Caution Beat the Odds, Go to Jail